khagenA/NLP/readme.md

 Drop outliers and save final data to 'docs_vector_final.csv'.

-### K-Means Clustering and Post-Visualization: K-Means.ipynb
+### K-Means Clustering and Post-Visualization: K-Means-scratch.ipynb

 K-Means Clustering for K = (1, 2, 3, 4, 5, 6, 7, 8, 9, 10).
 Post-visualization of labels assigned to docs and distribution of docs in each cluster.
 Also shows the SSE Profile for different values of K.
+### K-Means Clustering and Post-Visualization: K-Means-sklearn.ipynb
+K-Means Clustering using scikit learn.
 ## Author:
 Khagendra Adhikari